mongock/flamingock-docs/site/v1/cli/cli.md

 # Introduction

-So far we have explained how to run Mongock as part of your application, normally at the application's startup stage.
+So far we have explained how to run Flamingock as part of your application, normally at the application's startup stage.
 This section explains how to run those migrations, and other operations, independently from the CLI.

 # Steps